Fishing Tide Times, Solunar, Reports

 Marine caution

-Moderate waves call for more margin, particularly in open or exposed water and smaller craft.
+Even with lower waves, wave height and conditions can vary depending on wind and local water movement.
 Forecast wave heights are averages rather than peak conditions.
 Individual waves may exceed the forecast height at times.
 Wind and local chop can quickly affect comfort and control.
-Wave period around 5.15 s can influence how conditions feel on the water.
+Wave period around 5.75 s can influence how conditions feel on the water.
 Conditions in open water can change quickly, so keep checking throughout the session.

 Water temperature